I run around Queens.

 wearing Crocs.
 They're insanely comfortable.
 They're also hideous.

 biking to places, even when the temperature is prohibitive and I get sweatier than is socially acceptable.

 In books, non-fiction is my safe place.
-I'm wary of made-up stories; the crazy stuff happening on earth is past anyone's imagination.
+I'm wary of made-up stories; the stuff happening on earth every day is past anyone's imagination.
 But I have been blown away by fiction.

 Music lists are ridiculous.
 I am blown away daily by songs I haven't heard, new and old, all genres; music is life.
 Prince is both my gender and music hero.
 Pop music is all that matters.

 A Team of Rivals, 1984, The Foundation trilogy, Harry Potter, The Picture of Dorian Gray, A Song of Ice and Fire, A People's History of the United States, The Big Short, All the Pretty Horses, The Selfish Gene, The Body Keeps the Score, A Conspiracy of Fools, Fermat's Last Theorem

 The Big Lebowski, Goodfellas, This is Spinal Tap, Groundhog Day, Boyz N the Hood, Aladdin, Fargo, Adaptation, Wayne's World, Back to the Future, Network, No Country for Old Men, Sicario, Whiplash, The Big Short, Nightcrawler